Frequently Asked Questions

 Why is part of a person's name in blue and part in black?

-Some people's names have a star beside them.
+Some people's names have a star beside them in the government personnel list.
 What does this mean?

 Forgotten your log in details?